Are VPNs Legal in Russia in 2024?

 Although its initial legal moves to curb VPN use in Russia has failed, the Russian government is continuing to make improvements to the process, working on new bylaws and developing new technology to bring the law up to speed.
 Just because the initial law has failed to lived up to its threat does not mean Russian citizens can breathe a sigh of relief.
 Countries like China have been able to enforce their own VPN ban effectively.
 In the past three months, two different men have been convicted of selling VPN software in China and sentenced to prison terms.

-Best VPNs for use in Russia in 2018
+Best VPNs to Use in Russia in 2024

-Private VPN: With a no-logs policy and 2,048-bit encryption, security is a big deal for this VPN.
-It’s based in Sweden so it has a few more restrictions that the previous two choices, but its latency is a lot lower thanks to its proximity to Russia.
+CyberGhost: With a no-logs policy and 2,048-bit encryption, security is a big deal for this VPN.
+It’s based in Romania.